dciliberti/lehner-motoren-map/README.md

 # Lehner motor map
-Calculate the Lehner&copy; 2280-40 electric motor map from performance data issued by the manufacturer.
+Calculate the Lehner&copy; 2280-40 electric motor map from performance data released by the manufacturer.
 Plot motor performance maps in terms of torque, shaft power, efficiency, and absorbed current as function of RPM and input voltage.
 Plot propeller operating points on the map.
 Include gear ratio and gearbox losses.

-If you are is satisfied with the default motor data, then skip to the [Usage](#usage) section
+If you are is satisfied with the default motor data, then skip to the [Usage](#usage) section.

 ## Code structure
 The code is entirely written in MATLAB&reg;.
 The structure is as follows: